Basement Water Damage in Cedar Rapids: Causes and Solutions

 Why Cedar Rapids Sees This

 Older sections of Cedar Rapids — downtown, Czech Village, parts of southeast — still have sections of original early-20th-century clay-tile sanitary sewer mains.
-Combined sewer mains carry both stormwater and sanitary sewer in the same pipe, and during heavy rain they exceed capacity.
+Combined sewer mains carry both surface runoff and sanitary sewer in the same pipe, and during heavy rain they exceed capacity.
 The result: wastewater backs up through residential floor drains, toilets, and shower drains.

 Prevention